barbarer/py4e-int/_sources/09-dictionaries/09-writecode.rst

          class myTests(TestCaseGui):

              def testOne(self):
-                 self.assertEqual(len(counts), 26, "Make sure to count words with capital letters as lowercase") self.assertEqual(counts['is'], 3, "Checking 'is' was only counted for three times") self.assertEqual(counts['arise'], 1, "Check to make sure 'arise' appears once in the dictionary")
+                 self.assertEqual(len(counts), 26, "Making sure all 26 words made it into the dictionary.") self.assertEqual(counts['is'], 3, "Checking 'is' was only counted for three times.") self.assertEqual(counts['arise'], 1, "Checking to make sure 'arise' appears once in the dictionary.")

          myTests().main()